 Ladybird larvae guide

-Ladybird larvae are easy to find in gardens and local green spaces, but they look very different to adult ladybirds.
+Ladybird larvae are easy to find in summer in gardens and local green spaces, but they look very different to adult ladybirds.

 The FSC Ladybird larvae guide features the larvae and pupae of 26 species in Britain and Ireland.
 Beautiful colour paintings by Chris Shields show the key colours and patterns to look out.
 Illustrations are highly magnified, but the accompanying thumbnail illustrations show actual life size.